Catholic Church in Jordan

 There are also thousands of Chaldean Catholic (Chaldean Catholic Territory Dependent on the Patriarch of Jordan) refugees from Iraq.

 The whole of the country for all Melkites forms a single Archeparchy.

 Jordanian Catholics belonging to the Greek Catholic churches use the Melkite Rite, these are referred to as "Roum Catholiks" in Jordan (Roum or Rome referring to Byzantine, while those following the standard rites of the Catholic Church are referred to as "Lateen" and belong to the Latin Patriarch of Jerusalem.

 An important Catholic charity in Jordan is Caritas Jordan.

 Parishes

 There are 32 Latin Catholic parishes in Jordan in 2023.

 Melkite Greek Catholic Church has 28 parishes, Syrian Catholics have 3 parishes, Maronite Catholics have 2 parishes and Armenian Catholics have 1 parish.
-There are 66 Catholic parishes in all Jordan, belonging to four Catholic traditions.
+There are 66 Catholic parishes in all Jordan, belonging to five Catholic traditions.

 Papal visits

 There have been 4 papal visits so far to Jordan:

 Pope Paul VI visited Jordan in 1964, as part of the first papal pilgrimage to the Holy Land.

 Pope John Paul II visited Jordan in 2000.

 Pope Benedict XVI visited Jordan in 2009.

 Pope Francis visited Jordan in 2014.